-Blockchain's application in real estate can help to reduce related risks through provision of and sharing of digital identities registered on the ledger; and provide a transparent immutable record
+The blockchain’s application in real estate can help to reduce related risks through the provision of and sharing of digital identities registered on the ledger; and provide a transparent immutable record

 keeping system for real estate titles, settlements, liens, financing and tenancy.
 Blockchain can also reduce related risks by disintermediating some intermediaries.
 This is because it allows and simplifies exchange of assets directly between parties owning the property registered on the ledger.

-Further, smart contracts are native to conditional clause such as those existing in many real estate transactions.
-For instance, conclusion of a real estate sale transaction may be dependent on loan approval or title clearance.
-Smart contracts can reduce time required for reconciling transactions, ensure transparency in the approving of property-related transactions; help reduce costs in the processes of accounting, compliance.
+Furthermore, smart contracts are native to conditional clause such as those existing in many real estate transactions.
+For instance, the conclusion of a real estate sale transaction may be dependent on loan approval or title clearance.
+Smart contracts can reduce the time required for reconciling transactions, ensure transparency in the approving of property-related transactions, and help to reduce costs in the processes of accounting and compliance.

-Wladimir Baranoff-Rossine is the Founder and CEO of AgentMile, and he is an entrepreneur who is also Mentor at oxygenaccel and igniteaccel, and also has association with SunSoftCity and is a Speaker at different conferences including ThinkingDigital, DIBIconf and B2BCG.
+Wladimir Baranoff-Rossine is the Founder and CEO of AgentMile, and he is an entrepreneur who is also Mentor at oxygenaccel and igniteaccel, and also has an association with SunSoftCity and is a Speaker at different conferences including ThinkingDigital, DIBIconf, and B2BCG.